SuchiKSharma/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio

-This Repository contain projects for Data Science projects completed by me.
+This Repository contain projects for Data Analysis completed by me.

 Contents
 --------------------------------------------------------------------------------